CRM South Africa: What CRM System Should You Choose? (2023)

 Numerous large 2000+ companies are adopting HubSpot CRM because their CRM requirements are not super complex, and the ease of use and cost benefits of HubSpot make business sense.

-HubSpot was born out of a marketing tool.
-They added sales and CRM functionality afterwards.
 This means the sales and marketing integration is very strong.
-Some will argue that in today's world where most sales are done online/virtually - this is of critical importance.
+Some will argue that in today's world, where most sales are done online/virtually - this is of critical importance.

 - HubSpot Sales Hub